 DeBesse served as offensive coordinator at the University of Minnesota from 1992-96.
 His units led the Big Ten in passing offense in 1992, 1993 and 1996 and led the Big Ten in passing offense in conference games in 1994 and '95.

 Before coming to Minnesota, DeBesse spent nine years (1983-91) at TCU, the last two years as offensive coordinator.
 From 1988-90, he coached alongside Rocky Long (former New Mexico quarterback who would become UNM's head coach from 1998-2008) and earned Southwest Conference Offensive Coordinator of the Year honors in 1990.
 As quarterbacks coach, DeBesse helped the Horned Frogs earn an invitation to the Bluebonnet Bowl in 1984.

 DeBesse was a three-year letterman at Southwest Texas State from 1978 to 1980.
 He was special teams captain and a Texas All-Academic team selection as a senior.
 His final two seasons came under head coach Jim Wacker, beginning a partnership that lasted nearly two decades from Southwest Texas to TCU to Minnesota.
 DeBesse spent two years as a student assistant for SWT teams that won NCAA Division II national championships in 1981 and 1982.
 He was elected to the Southwest Texas State Hall of Honor in 1998.

 Growing up in Texas, DeBesse earned a bachelor's degree in education from Southwest Texas State in 1982.
 He and his wife Janet, a former Southwest Texas gymnast and cheerleader, have three children: Brittney, Kaila and Cameron.

-Cameron lettered as a wide receiver for the Lobos in 2012
+Cameron lettered as a wide receiver for the Lobos in 2012 and 2013

 The DeBesse File